wdk-docs/vscode-docs/api/extension-guides/scm-provider.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: 79996489-8D16-4C0A-8BE8-FF4B1E9C223A
+id: 79996489-8D16-4C0A-8BE8-FF4B1E9C223A
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide illustrating how to use Source Control API.
+description: A guide illustrating how to use Source Control API.
 sidebar_position: 15
 ---